ooddle

 If you spent any time online in the last decade, you saw the keto promise.
 Cut carbs, eat fat, watch the weight melt, fix your brain, reverse diabetes, maybe even cure depression.
 The marketing was loud and the testimonials were compelling.
 But the deeper you look at the science, and at what happens to people two years into a strict keto diet, the more the picture changes.

 Keto is a tool with a narrow set of uses.
-Treating it as a universal lifestyle pushes most people into a regimen that does not match their biology, their social life, or their long-term goals.
+Treating it as a universal lifestyle pushes many people into a regimen that does not match their biology, their social life, or their long-term goals.

 This article is not anti-keto.
 It is anti-overpromise.
 We walk through what keto does well, where it falls apart, and what most people are actually looking for when they sign up.
+The truth is that the wins people want from keto are often available through far less restrictive paths, and those paths are sustainable for decades rather than months.

 The Promise